Asymptotically Calabi metrics and weak Fano manifolds: ALH gravitational instantons

-\begin{proof}[Proof of Corollary \ref{c:elliptic}] Given our work so far, the proof is similar to the proof in \cite[Section~4.7]{CCI}.
+as $z \to \infty$.
+Using the fact that $h = O(e^{\sqrt{\lambda_1}z})$ and ${\overline\partial}_{J_{\fM}} h = 0$, we can deduce from \eqref{Jdecay} that ${\overline\partial}_J h = O(e^{\epsilon z})$ for any $\epsilon>0$ with respect to $g_{\fM}$.
+By \eqref{festimate} and standard local gradient estimates, the same bound holds for ${\overline\partial}_J f$.
+Thus, it holds for $\alpha$ as well.
+Since $\alpha$ has $J$-type $(0,1)$, ${\rm Re}(\alpha)$ is half-harmonic with respect to $g$ thanks to \eqref{halfharm}.
+By \cite[Theorem~5.1]{HSVZ}, we conclude that $\alpha \equiv 0$, which implies that $u$ is $J$-holomorphic. \end{proof} We now complete the proof of part (ii) of Theorem~\ref{t:main2}.
+Given our work so far, the proof is similar to the proof in \cite[Section~4.7]{CCI}.
 Let $u$ be the holomorphic function from Proposition \ref{p:holo}.
 From \eqref{uasymp}, it follows that all fibers of $u$ near infinity are regular and are diffeomorphic to tori, hence all the regular fibers of $u$ are diffeomorphic to tori, and so $u: X \rightarrow \CC$ is an elliptic fibration.
 The $\ALH^*$ coordinates define a submanifold near infinity by

 This is clearly a smooth section of the model elliptic fibration over $U \equiv \CC \setminus B_R(0)$ for some $R \gg 1$.
 It is moreover $J_{\fM}$-holomorphic because for all $p \in \Sigma_0$,

 and $\mathrm{span}\{ e_1, e_4 \}$ is invariant under $J_{\fM}$ by \eqref{Jstar}.